Updated: August 23, 2021

 Don’t just say, “The science is solid.”
 Provide facts about the safety and efficacy of vaccines using the talking points provided below, and provide information about your company’s vaccine policies.
 Remember, you shouldn’t give medical advice, so encourage people with more advanced questions to talk with their doctor or health care provider.
 Finally, be sure to speak plainly and in a manner everyone will understand.

 Show how vaccinations can help us get back to the things we love, like connecting with others, spending time with family and friends, and getting businesses up and running.
 Some people may feel fear or mistrust.
-Others may be frustrated it is difficult to get an appointment.
+Others may be frustrated by the new variants or shifting public health guidance on masks.
 Listen for these feelings and share facts to help people work through their concerns and frustration.

-If you’re comfortable, share why you’re planning to get vaccinated at your earliest opportunity, and why vaccines are important to you and your family.
+Share why you’re vaccinated and why vaccines are important to you and your family.

 Some people may need a lot of information or need to hear or read the same information multiple times.
 Continue to steer them to GetVaccineAnswers.org and Vaccines.gov, and also continue to encourage them to talk to their doctor.
 Also, be ready for people who are holding tight to myths and may challenge you—just keep calmly reiterating the facts.